matiasdiezcanseco/gnopardy-app/README.md

-# Geopardy 🎯
+# Jeopardy 🎯

 A modern, interactive Jeopardy-style trivia game built with Next.js, featuring categories, multimedia questions, and real-time scoring.

-## 🎮 What is Geopardy?
+## 🎮 What is Jeopardy?

-Geopardy is a web-based trivia game inspired by the classic TV show Jeopardy.
+Jeopardy is a web-based trivia game inspired by the classic TV show Jeopardy.
 Players can:

 - **Browse Categories**: View a dashboard with multiple trivia categories
 - **Answer Questions**: Select questions of varying difficulty and point values